Categories: EV Insights

 But how is a motor selected for EV use, is it the same as the motor that is used in our home appliances like motors in water pumps, fans, or in any industries?

 The answer is No, because till now for homes and industries mainly Induction motors are used.
 Electric vehicles are mobile in and dynamic load in nature.
 An electric vehicle motor has to face wide variation in speed within a few seconds.
 EV motors have wide operating parameters like temperature, and vibrations.
-A motor is selected for EV on the basis of following parameters:
+A motor is selected for EV based on following parameters:

 • Torque: It is a fundamental parameter of an electric motor that determines its ability to generate rotational force and perform work.
 It is the measure of the strength of EV that means greater the torque, faster the acceleration vehicle can achieve.
 It is measured in Newton meters (Nm)